 Explore the Lemon-Scented Lanes of Monterosso

-The westernmost and largest of the Cinque Terre, Monterosso al Mare (commonly shortened to “Monterosso”) feels most like a traditional Italian seaside resort.
+The westernmost and largest of Cinque Terre’s seaside villages, Monterosso al Mare (commonly shortened to “Monterosso”) feels most like a traditional Italian seaside resort.
 Its large (by boutique Cinque Terre standards) Fegina Beach is shaded by lines of striped umbrellas.
 Couples wander along the long promenade shaded by stone pines, and the curious peel off into the peach and lime alleyways and lanes of the backstreets.

 Once you’ve soaked up enough sun, join them.
 Pass through the pedestrian tunnel to the older part of town, past masses of bright bougainvillea and the occasional—essential—gelato shop (try the lemon and licorice flavor at II Golosone on Via Roma).
 Look out for the stunning facade of the Church of San Giovanni Battista, made from the creamy-white and jade green marble mined locally.

 Monterosso is also known for its lemon groves, and you’ll find these trees all around town.
 Monterosso’s lemons inspired the Nobel-prize winning poet, Eugenio Montale, to pen his affecting “The Lemon Tree” poem after spending childhood summers there.
 Understanding why Montale was so inspired by this area is one of the easiest things to do in Cinque Terre.

 It’s not the only method for taking a refreshing ocean dip, but with the majority of the Cinque Terre wedged into rocky coves rather than fronted by silken beaches, cliff diving is naturally a popular choice among locals.
 Following a day’s toil on the high terraces harvesting grapes or olives, surely the swiftest route to submerging yourself in the shimmering waters of the warm Ligurian Sea is the only way to go?